highlight/highlight/docs-content/getting-started/fullstack-frameworks/next-js.md

 ```
 ## Private Sourcemaps and Request Proxying (optional)

-Adding the `withHighlightConfig` to your next config will configure highlight frontend proxying.
-This means that frontend session recording and error capture data will be piped through your domain on `/highlight-events` to avoid ad-blockers from stopping this traffic.
+Proxy your front end Highlight calls by adding `withHighlightConfig` to your next config.
+Frontend session recording and error capture data will be piped through your domain on `/highlight-events` to sneak Highlight network traffic past ad-blockers.

-1. Turn on `instrumentationHook`.
-2. Wrap the config with `withHighlightConfig`.
+1. Wrap the config with `withHighlightConfig`.

 If you use a `next.config.js` file: